kba/anno-frontend/README.md

 - `annoEndpoint`: URL of the Open Annotation Protocol server
 - `loginEndpoint`: Function or URL of the login mask
 - `logoutEndpoint`: Function or URL that logs the user out
-- `isLoggedIn`: Function or boolean to designate whether the is already logged in.
-No login button will be shown in that case
+- `isLoggedIn`: Function or boolean to designate whether the user is already logged in.
+No login button will be shown in that case, token will still be retrieved unless found
 #### Events
-Either listen/emit via app.eventBus or provide listeners as `events` option
+Either listen/emit via app.eventBus and/or provide listeners as `events` option
 - `startHighlighting(annoId)`: $emit this to highlight the annotation
 - `stopHighlighting(annoId)`: $emit this to un-highlight the annotation
 - `mouseover(annoId)`: $on this to catch when an annotation is hovered in the list